 Tatiana Gonchar

-In 2014, Green&Blue launched the production of bricks with holes that can serve as homes for solitary bee species.
-These bee bricks are the same size as regular bricks, but have a series of narrow holes similar to where solitary bees nest.
+In 2014, Green&Blue began producing bricks with holes that can serve as homes for solitary bee species.
+These bee bricks are the same size as regular bricks, but they have a series of narrow holes much like the spots where solitary bees nest.

-One-third of the world's food production depends on bees and other pollinators, with one in ten bee species in Europe on the brink of extinction.
-This is due to climate change, the use of pesticides that are destructive to bees, and disruption of the natural ecosystem.
+One-third of the world's food production depends on bees and other pollinators, and one in ten bee species in Europe is on the brink of extinction.
+This is due to climate change, the use of pesticides that are harmful to bees, and the disruption of the natural ecosystem.

-Earlier this year, the city council of Brighton-y-Hov in England obliged developers to include bricks with holes for bees in the facades of buildings 5 meters high and higher.
+Earlier this year, the city council of Brighton and Hove in England required developers to include bricks with holes for bees in the façades of buildings five meters tall and higher.

-Proponents of the initiative believe that such simple solutions will improve the situation and increase opportunities for biodiversity.
+Supporters of the initiative believe that such simple solutions will improve the situation and create more opportunities for biodiversity.

-But a number of experts have also emerged who oppose it.
-They fear that mites and bacteria could breed in the holes, and this would increase the spread of disease.
-Professor Dave Goulson of the University of Sussex believes that the holes are not big enough to be a good home for bees, and that having one brick, even if in every house, is totally insufficient, it can only serve to assuage conscience, with no real benefit.
+But a number of experts have spoken out against it.
+They worry that mites and bacteria could breed in the holes and increase the spread of disease.
+Professor Dave Goulson of the University of Sussex believes that the holes are not big enough to make a good home for bees, and that a single brick, even one in every house, is nowhere near enough; it can only serve to ease one's conscience, with no real benefit.

-But it is better to do than to do nothing.
+But it is better to do something than nothing.

-Using such bricks can make a difference, albeit a small one, along with increased planting area, etc. And their centralized use in new buildings can help to collect statistical data and prove or disprove their effectiveness.
+Using such bricks can make a difference, however small, alongside measures like increasing planting areas and so on.
+And using them widely in new buildings could help gather statistical data and prove or disprove how effective they really are.

 Alex Vatavu

-The house, by Indian Architects, which I particularly liked.
-How well they managed to combine modern architecture and pleasing patterns!
-Two years ago I wrote a post about an ethno-trend that seems to be emerging.
-This house is a fitting illustration.
+A house by Indian architects that I particularly liked.
+They did a wonderful job of combining modern architecture with pleasing patterns!
+Two years ago I wrote a post about an ethnic trend that seemed to be emerging.
+This house is a perfect illustration of it.

-A lot of vernacular humanized design has been lost and replaced by a unified international approach, where any pattern or pleasing excess is perceived as a crime against the idea of rationality.
-And of course this approach excluded "old," "naïve" art as a relic, and ethnic design seemed to threaten the globalist project.
+So much vernacular, human-scaled design has been lost and replaced by a uniform international approach, in which any pattern or pleasing flourish is treated as a crime against the idea of rationality.
+And of course this approach dismissed "old," "naïve" art as a relic, and ethnic design seemed to threaten the globalist project.

 I'm all for finding a balance.
-You don't have to throw the baby out with the water.
-Corbusier is good, but this radical lacks softness.
-A house is not only a machine for living, but also a place of aesthetic experience.
-The house should be pleasant for the child and the old lady, not just the man in the suit.
-A home should remind us who we are, where we come from, and where we are going.
+You don't have to throw the baby out with the bathwater.
+Corbusier is great, but for all his radicalism he lacks softness.
+A house isn't only a machine for living—it's also a place of aesthetic experience.
+A house should be pleasant for a child and an elderly woman, not just the man in the suit.
+A home should remind us who we are, where we come from, and where we're going.

-It's interesting to be in good-quality "historic" buildings.
-When you get from the context of the decades in which my Soviet rational house is built into the context of the centuries, it's a different scale, a different perspective.
+It's a special feeling to be inside well-made "historic" buildings.
+When you step out of the context of decades, in which my rationalist Soviet-era house was built, and into the context of centuries, it's a different scale, a different perspective.

-Ethnic style speaks to me on an even more general level - the level of millennia of human history.
-That's why it's so interesting to be in Indonesian villages.
-Traditional arts and crafts are alive there while building modern homes to please tourists.
-This unification gives birth to surprisingly comfortable and beautiful spaces.
+Ethnic style speaks to me on an even broader level—the level of millennia of human history.
+That's why it's so fascinating to be in Indonesian villages.
+Traditional arts and crafts are still alive there, even as people build modern homes to please tourists.
+This blend gives rise to surprisingly comfortable and beautiful spaces.

-Here are some details in the arch review on this house: archi.capital/howto/144
+Here are some details in the architectural review of this house: archi.capital/howto/144

 Oxana Vatavu

-This project is several years old, but I periodically return to it in my mind.
+This project is several years old, but I still come back to it in my mind from time to time.

-If all the walls were uniformly covered only in brickwork, it would make the eyes glaze over, and the protruding part with the garages would detract attention.
+If all the walls were covered uniformly in brickwork, it would make your eyes glaze over, and the projecting section with the garages would steal the attention.

-So I decided to highlight the central part of the house with lighter plaster, and to make it not look like a foreign spot, lay out on it a mosaic decorative panel, to tie in with the mottled brick.
+So I decided to set off the central part of the house with lighter plaster, and to keep it from looking like a random patch, I laid a decorative mosaic panel over it to tie it back to the mottled brick.

-Pay attention to the decors, they are not all around the window, so as not to overload the house, but only at the top and bottom, to emphasize the openings.
+Notice the decorative surrounds — they don't go all the way around the windows, so as not to overload the house, but sit only at the top and bottom to emphasize the openings.

-The color of the window frames is graphite, in the tone of the roof; you have to agree, it would not be the same with white plastic.
+The window frames are graphite, matching the tone of the roof; you have to admit, it just wouldn't be the same with white plastic.

-The result is an interesting example of an understated classic, but with a twist.
+The result is a striking example of an understated classic — but with a twist.

-First, the sharp tongs and stone trim already create a Tudor style reference.
+First, the sharp gables and stone trim already nod to the Tudor style.

-Second, the noble color combination of blue shutters and reddish brick.
-This color pairing is rarely seen here, and for good reason, in my opinion.
-The roof color is graphite, the most inconspicuous, so as not to draw attention away from itself.
+Second, the refined color combination of blue shutters and reddish brick.
+You don't see this pairing much around here — and for good reason, in my opinion.
+The roof is graphite, the most discreet choice, so it doesn't pull attention away from the rest.

-Third, instead of the classic decors around the windows, decorative vertical brickwork.
+Third, instead of the classic decorative surrounds around the windows, there's decorative vertical brickwork.

-Fourth, the same belt of brick serves as a conventional boundary between the plinth and the wall, and also serves as a crowning eaves under the roof.
+Fourth, that same band of brick acts as an informal boundary between the plinth and the wall, and also serves as a crowning cornice under the roof.

-Fifth, a strict pattern without unnecessary curls on the wrought iron fences.
+Fifth, a clean, restrained pattern with no unnecessary curls on the wrought-iron fencing.

 Maria Krasnova